SAP-samples/process-automation-enablement/Workshops/BTPInnovation_Day/BTP_Innovation_Day_2025/exercises/ex0/README.md

 3.Browse for the downloaded Purchase Order Approval Process project and click on Import.
 This will import the project.<br>
 In the interest of time, project already has predefined sub-processes and approval forms to help in the Process Variants creation in the next exercise.
 <br>![](/Workshops/BTPInnovation_Day/BTP_Innovation_Day_2025//Workshops/BTPInnovation_Day/BTP_Innovation_Day_2025//exercises/ex0/images/Browse_Project_Import.png)

+4. If you are facing issue that project already exists during import, then go to the project "Purchase Order Approval Process" in  the lobby and do a Save as New Project and give it a name with your user id appended.<br>

 ## Process Generation